deltachat/deltachat-pages/en/spec.md

 # Chat specification v0.9.0

-This document describes how [Delta Chat](https://delta.chat) and compatible messenger use email messages to piggyback typical messenger information while staying compatible to existing MUAs.
+This document describes how emails can be used to piggyback typical messenger information while staying compatible to existing MUAs.

 - [Outgoing messages](#outgoing-messages)
 - [Incoming messages](#incoming-messages)